 Description (Informative)

 Requirements are modular by Standardization Target.
 This results in some SDU requirements being repeated between Targets.
-Requirements on SDUs are abstract in the sense that SDUs are implemented as concrete data objects via serialization formats or encodings.
-Therefore, there are additional requirements that specify how each Target’s group of SDUs shall be encoded.
+SDU Requirements are abstract in the sense that SDUs are implemented as concrete data objects via serialization formats or encodings.
+Therefore, there are additional requirements that specify how each Target’s group of SDUs are encoded.
 If there are multiple encodings of a Target, then there is a corresponding additional set of encoding requirements in the Target’s section.
 This occurs only once in GeoPose 1.0, with two different levels of JSON encoding strictness individually specified for the Basic-Q Target.

 JSON Encoding